Mpika: History

 In about 1930, Mpika was selected as a way-point on the air route from Europe to South Africa, and an airfield was built there.
 Gervas Clay, wife to Betty Clay, was posted to Luwingu in 1930 as a Provincial Administrator in Her Majesty's Overseas Civil Service.
 One of his tasks was to arrange for the purchase and transport of dried fish and maize to Mpika to supply the construction workers.

 His letters from England came out by sea to Cape Town, by rail to Broken Hill (now Kabwe), by lorry from Kapiri Mposhi to Mpika (280 miles) and Kasama (another 136 miles), and from Kasama by runner to Luwingu (124 miles).
 The mailman was clad in a red fez and scarlet tunic and shorts, and barefoot, and referred to as a "Scarlet Runner".
 Previously, the Great North Road (also known as the Great North Rut) was an earth road, marked by an incredible number of pot-holes.
 By 1939, his letters to and from home travelled by air – from "Scarlet runner" to airmail in only nine years which indicated the rapid pace of change in Central Africa at this time.

 Climate

 Mpika has a humid subtropical climate (Köppen: Cwa).

 Transport

+Road

+Mpika is at the junction of two routes, namely the M1 road and the T2 road.
+The M1 road connects north to Kasama and Mbala in the Northern Province.
+The T2 road, also known as the Great North Road and the Tanzam Highway, connects north-east to Chinsali and the border with Tanzania at Nakonde and south-west to Serenje, Kapiri Mposhi, Kabwe and Lusaka.

+Rail

-The Great North Road is in steady state of repair, still it take from Lusaka (ca. 640 km) around 8 hours, Kasama (ca. 210 km) is appr.
-3 hours away and Nakonde (Zambian Border Post to Tanzania, 380 km) appr.
-5 hours.
-Several bus operators offer coach services in all directions, but operate only over day (Lusaka to Mpika estm.
-US$20).
-In 2007, an extension of Malawi Railways From Mchinji and Chipata to Mpika was proposed, with a junction linking with the TAZARA Railway.
+Mpika is on the TAZARA Railway, which connects south-west to Serenje and Kapiri Mposhi and north to Kasama and the border with Tanzania at Nakonde.
+In 2007, an extension of Malawi Railways from Mchinji and Chipata to Mpika was proposed, with a junction linking with the TAZARA Railway.